shaofang/remote-task-workstation/README.md

 ### Run the workstation in private mode

+Only you can use the device.

         $ REG_USER=user@email.com ./node_modules/.bin/coffee app.coffee

 ### Run the workstation in public mode

+Share your device with others.

         $ ./node_modules/.bin/coffee app.coffee